kollwitz-owen/laravel-coding-challenge/README.md

 ## KO Coding Challenge

-This repo is a skeleton setup of a Laravel project.
-Your task is to add some features to it in a way that follows best practices.
+Your task is to create a small web application and add some features to it in a way that follows best practices.
 The project will require you to build and manage the following parts of the stack:

 -   Database Entries
 -   Back-end Form Submission Handling